Anastasia-Labs/single-asset-staking-offchain/README.md

 # Important Notes

 1. Its advisable to use two different wallets, each containing one Init UTxO (`configInitUTxO` & `stakingInitUTxO`).
 So that they aren’t spent before their respective initialization transactions.
-The wallet containing the `stakingInitUTxO` must have enough reward tokens to cover the total reward amount plus 1% protocol fees along with sufficient lovelaces to cover mininum ADA costs and transaction fees.
+The wallet containing the `stakingInitUTxO` must have enough reward tokens to cover the total reward amount plus 1% protocol fees, minimum stake requirement worth of stake tokens and sufficient lovelaces to cover mininum ADA costs and transaction fees.
 2. Only `stakeTN` and `rewardTN` fields are expected to be UTF-8 encoded strings.
 All the other Currency Symbols/ Policy Ids and Token name strings are expected to Hex encoded strings.
 3. The offchain expects Cardano Native Token amounts in their lowest denomination/unit.
 For example, if the Stake Token is [MIN](https://cardanoscan.io/token/29d222ce763455e3d7a09a665ce554f00ac89d2e99a1a83d267170c64d494e) which has 6 decimal places and you want 10 MIN to be the minimum stake.
 You will have to configure `minimumStake`(field in `StakingConfig` and other Config objects) to be `10 * 10^6` (`Amount * 10 ^ Decimals`) i.e `10_000_000`.
 Similarly, the reward amount the project wants to lock as total staking reward, specified by `rewardsAmount` must be in its lowest unit for e.g. if total reward is 1000 MIN then `rewardsAmount == 1_000_000_000`.
 Likewise, the reponses obtained from the endpoint will provide CNT amount values in their lowest unit.
 Fields like `totalStake` & `totalReward` (in `CampaignState`), `rewardAmount` in `InitStakingConfig` and `toStake` used while staking or modifying stake, adhere to this representation.
+4. Once stake is frozen (configured by parameter `freezeStake :: POSIXTime`), the active staking phase begins for which the participants will be earning rewards.
+This phase lasts till `endStaking :: POSIXTime` as decided by the project.
+During this period, new participants cannot enter nor can the old ones modify their stake.
+However, existing stakers can still get their stake back if they choose to, by paying 25% of their stake as penalty fee.
-4. All the transactions provided will have a validity range of 6 minutes.
+5. All the transactions provided will have a validity range of 6 minutes.
 Attempting to perform any action using the SDK endpoints with less than 3 minutes of difference from either the `freezeStake` or `endStaking` will result in an error i.e. `|Date.now() - freezeStakeOrEndStaking| > 3 minutes`.
-5. Using an on-chain association list for managing stake provides increased throughput with increased number of stakers.
+6. Using an on-chain association list for managing stake provides increased throughput with increased number of stakers.
 However, it is susceptible to contention due to multiple users updating the list concurrently.
 Hence, it is recommended that the project user of Maestro APIs (adding, modifying and withdrawing stake) implement a retry mechanism (with some delay) to handle failures encountered after submitting the signed transactions.
+7. Every wallet that stakes need to provide 3 ADA along with the intended stake amount, greater than minimum stake that is configured by the project.
+Out of this 3 ADA, a variable folding fee ranging from ~1 to 1.5 ADA will be taken.
+The remaining ADA (minimum ADA requirement) will be returned to the wallet along with its stake and reward, after claims are open.